zenika-open-source/FAQ/README.md

 ## Deployment

-The deployment to Now and Graphcool can be executed using the following command
+The deployment to Google Cloud and Graphcool can be executed using the following command

 ```bash
 npm run deploy
 ```

+## CircleCI

+This project comes with a CircleCI configuration folder.
+The configuration will build and deploy the application following the environment variables.

+> Note: To allow CircleCI to deploy to google cloud, you first need to authenticate
+> with the Google Cloud Platform: https://circleci.com/docs/2.0/google-auth/#authenticate-the-gcloud-tool

 ## License